Department of Education

 Learn, Teach, Lead!

 The Field-Based Education Preparation (FEP) Program offers to its candidates early, directed and reflective field-based experiences in authentic settings.
 This focus on well-rounded, professional and experiential learning demands a consistently high standard of ethical and professional behavior and practice for pre-service educators.
 All learning experiences, in field settings and in college classrooms, mirror expectations of the professional educational community.
-Peer coaching and mentoring strategies reinforce good practices and redirect candidate misconceptions and biases while building decision-making skills.
-Research-based teaching strategies in the program core, using differentiated instructional strategies, are supported by the effective use of technology and by appropriate coursework in arts and sciences.
+Co-teaching, peer coaching and mentoring strategies reinforce good practices and redirect candidate misconceptions and biases while building decision-making skills.
+Research-based teaching strategies in the program core, using differentiated instructional strategies and assessment techniques, are supported by the effective use of technology and by appropriate coursework in arts and sciences.

-- Educators prepared in this environment LEARN the expertise needed to plan and deliver lessons designed to meet the cognitive and affective needs of all students.
-This learning is grounded in content and pedagogical knowledge, as well as skills learned in “scaffolded” field experiences.
-Because of their rich field experiences, they are prepared to use available learning programs and strategies supported by area school partner districts.
+- Candidates prepared in this environment LEARN the expertise needed to plan and deliver instruction designed to meet the cognitive and affective needs of all students.
+This learning is grounded in content knowledge, as well as guided field experiences.
+Through rich field experiences, candidates develop real-world expertise in teaching and learning strategies, as well as a wide range of classroom management techniques.
+Candidates' written reflections on field experiences increasingly demonstrate growth in construction of pedagogical content knowledge.

-- Educators prepared at SCC develop the ability to LEAD in their classrooms and develop a community of learners eager to extend their learning by broadening connections with other classrooms, with neighborhoods, and with learning communities in other cities, states or countries.
-This type of learning community is supported when all students are included, their gifts and talents are recognized and their prior knowledge is recognized and valued.
+- Candidates prepared at SCC develop the ability to LEAD in their classrooms as members of communities of learners eager to extend their knowledge by broadening connections with other classrooms, neighborhoods, and learning communities in other cities, states or countries.
+This type of inclusive learning community is sustained when all students are included, their gifts and talents are recognized and their prior knowledge is valued.
+Candidates demonstrate leading by demonstrating knowledge and exhibiting dispositions necessary to deliver 21st Century College and Career Readiness skills to their students as evidenced in Capstone projects and Bridge assessments.
+Their leadership skills are also apparent in their active participation in campus and community stewardship opportunities.

-The progression of candidates in the Field-Based Preparation Program (FEP) toward graduation and certificaton is marked by bridges.
+The progression of candidates in the Field-Based Preparation Program (FEP) toward graduation and certification is marked by bridges.

 BRIDGE ONE: Admission to the FEP Program